 It is important to note, that no technology can be completely "hack-proof," as there is a possibility that a determined threat actor could find a vulnerability or exploit in any system.
 However, encryption is a critical security measure that can help protect sensitive data from unauthorised access.

 We use end-to-end encryption to protect our customers' sensitive data, such as credit card numbers and personal information.
 Our encryption technology ensures the encryption of all data, both in transit and at rest.

 Third-party security is a critical aspect of our commitment to data protection and privacy.
 We work with trusted third-party vendors and service providers who share our commitment to security and privacy.
 We conduct regular security assessments and due diligence on our vendors to ensure that they meet our high standards for security and privacy.

-Security is not an option but a necessity for finance and accounting professionals.
-It’s not a one-time effort but a continuous process.
-At Payhawk, we constantly monitor our platform and update security measures to avoid emerging threats.
+Security is truly not an option but a necessity for finance and accounting professionals.
+It’s not a one-time effort, but a continuous process.
+At Payhawk, we constantly monitor our platform and update our security measures to stay ahead of emerging threats.
 We provide the highest standards of security and data quality for finance and accounting teams to ensure the safety and confidentiality of their financial data.